 – Oksana and Max, Drink Tea and Travel

 I hope you’ve discovered a new beach to add to your list.
-Which is your favourite Spanish beach?
+Which is your favorite Spanish beach?
 Why do you love it?